JelleBootsma/AOC2023/README.md

 ## Project Structure

 - Each day's solution is organized into a separate Rust module (e.g., `day_01_01`, `day_02_01`, etc.).
+- Each folder contains a file called input.txt.

 ## Usage